dynamsoft-docs/barcode-reader-docs/programming/cplusplus/user-guide.md

 ## Decoding Methods
-The SDK provides multiple decoding methods that support reading barcodes from different sources, including static images, video stream, files in memory, base64 string, bitmap, etc. Here is a list of all decoding methods:
+The SDK provides multiple decoding methods that support reading barcodes from different sources, including static images, video streams, files in memory, base64 string, bitmap, etc. Here is a list of all decoding methods:
 - [DecodeFile]({{ site.cpp_methods }}decode.html#decodefile): Reads barcodes from a specified file (BMP, JPEG, PNG, GIF, TIFF or PDF).
 - [DecodeBase64String]({{ site.cpp_methods }}decode.html#decodebase64string): Reads barcodes from a base64 encoded string of a file.
 - [DecodeDIB]({{ site.cpp_methods }}decode.html#decodedib): Reads barcodes from a bitmap.
 When handling multi-page images, it will only decode the